MicrosoftDocs/microsoft-community-training/microsoft-community-training/learning-in-offline-mode/frequently-asked-questions.md

 ### How to add content in a different language locally to support users using a native  language?

-Currently the online [parent-child course ](../settings/customize-languages-for-the-learners-on-the-platform.md#customize-languages-on-the-platform) relationship for languages is not supported through content sync.
+Currently the online [parent-child course](../settings/customize-languages-for-the-learners-on-the-platform.md#customize-languages-on-the-platform) relationship for languages is not supported through content sync.
 However, the following languages are supported on an edge device (English, French, Dutch, Spanish).

 ### MCT offline had a fault and report an “error 502” what should a user do?

 The “error 502” means mctwebsite module is restarting.

-* Generally, it comes up automatically.
+* Generally it comes up automatically.

 * Wait for about 5 minutes and try accessing the page again.